Friends’ Folly Farm

 Meat/dairy kids will be ready to leave the farm when they reach 30 pounds - most likely in May.

-We raise rabbits for pets and meat.
+We raise a line of multi-colored Cross rabbits for pets, pelts, and meat.
 Over the years we have been "playing" with a variety of crosses aiming for easy handling, quick growing, hardy, vigorous, and interesting colored rabbits.
 Our current breeding stock includes Satin, Creme D' Argent, Californian, and a specialty 5 way mix doe (she has some Flemish Giant and it shows in the ears) .
 The rabbits are fun, easy, and a great source of meat and pleasure.

 Our first draft goat was Yin - the first colored kid born on our farm in 1995.
 Although we thought he was going to be a breeding buck we discovered he had an undescended testicle.
 We couldn't part with him, but he had to have a job to earn his keep - he became the Public Relations goat by being trained to pull a cart at fairs and festivals.